Maroondan, Queensland

+Geography

+The Bundaberg-Gin Gin Road (State Route 3) runs through from east to west.

 History

 The locality takes its name from the Maroondan railway station.
 Maroondah is an Aboriginal word in the Waka language meaning sand goanna.

-The first Maroondan State School opened on 1909 and was renamed Uping State School circa 1927.
+The first Maroondan State School opened in 1909 and was renamed Uping State School circa 1927.
 It closed circa 1934.

 The second Maroondan State School opened on 25 August 1927.
 This school may have been originally known as Maroondah Station State School.